hanneshassler/GitRecipedia/README.md

 # GitRecipedia
-A program and database to maintain, create, scale, convert cooking recipes and ingredients.
+is a program and database to maintain, create, scale, convert cooking recipes and ingredients.

 GitRecipedia is intended to be used by (geek) cooks for various reasons.
 Some of them are: